SimonCoste/SimonCoste.github.io/posts/flowmatching.md

  It might not be a minimizer of the Kinetic Energy itself, but it is a good starting point.
 In any ways, it is important to keep in mind that **flowing straight between two points** is absolutely not the same as **flowing straight between two distributions**.

+## Conclusion

+Up to now, we've seen how flow matching reformulates and simplifies diffusion sampling.
+There remains a problem: in practive, to sample from these models, we need to solve an ODE or a SDE, which in practive is done by discretizing time and using a scheme like Euler or Runge-Kutta.
+But for every time step, this needs a feedforward evaluation of a neural network.
+Most schemes need 50 time steps, which is why sampling from diffusions can be long.

+[Consistency models](/posts/consistency/) try to directly learn the *flow* $\varphi_t$ and not the velocity $v_t$ - and yes, the naming should have been *velocity matching* from the beginning.

 ## References

 The three seminal papers who found (independently) the Flow Matching formulation of generative diffusion models are